School offer for Special Educational Needs and/or Disabilities

 - Social, Emotional and Mental Health – attention deficit hyperactivity disorder, anxiety.

 Our team of nine teachers and eleven Learning Support Assistants have extensive experience and training in planning, delivering and assessing intervention programmes.
-Five of which are experienced Special Needs Assistants who have a range of skills and are deployed around school to fit the needs of children.
+Eight of which are experienced Special Needs Assistants who have a range of skills and are deployed around school to fit the needs of children.

 All staff are trained on the needs of new children joining the school – this can include training from specialist agencies or consultants, as well as from our SENDCo or other staff with relevant expertise.
 SEND training forms part of the continuing professional development of all teachers and Learning Support Assistants and is organised in accordance with the needs of the children.